 Am I Eligible?

 To be eligible for the Moderate Means Program, you must be facing a family, housing, or consumer law issue and your household income must fall between 200%–400% of the federal poverty level (FPL).

 What constitutes a family, consumer, or housing law issue?

 Family Law — Separation or divorce, guardianship, child custody or visitation, child support, personal safety due to family member, establish the biological father of a child, adoption and juvenile dependency matters

-Consumer Law — Debt or debt collectors, problems with a payday lender, legal issue involving the purchase, financing or repair of a vehicle, legal issue regarding utilities (water, electricity, garbage), victim of unfair or deceptive sales practice, victim of identity theft and bankruptcy Chapters 7 and 13
+Consumer Law — Debt, problems with a payday lender or debt collector, legal issue involving the purchase, financing or repair of a vehicle, legal issue regarding utilities (water, electricity, garbage), victim of unfair or deceptive sales practice, victim of identity theft, and bankruptcy (Chapters 7 or 13)

 Housing Law — Trouble with rental housing or a landlord, eviction, unfair denial of housing and repair issues

 Is my annual household income between 200% and 400% of the FPL?

 2020 Federal Poverty Levels

 How Do I Get Assistance?

-Once you speak with a law student volunteer and you are deemed eligible for the program, the law student will try to place your case with an attorney.
-If an attorney is available, the law student will provide you with the attorney's name and contact information.
-You are responsible for contacting the attorney.
-WSBA nor the law schools will schedule appointments for you and the attorney.
+Once you speak with a law student volunteer and you are deemed eligible for the program, the law student will try to place your case with an attorney or a LLLT.
+If a legal professional is available, the law student will provide you with their name and contact information.
+You are responsible for contacting the legal professional.
+WSBA and the law schools will not schedule appointments between you and the legal professional.

 How Much Will the Attorney or LLLT Charge?

 There is no set amount for an attorney or LLLT to charge.
 Both attorneys and LLLTs have agreed to reduce their fees on a sliding scale and request an advanced deposit.
-Be sure to agree on charges prior to accepting their services.
-Written fee agreements are highly encouraged.
+Be sure to agree on charges before accepting their services.
+Written fee agreements are always highly encouraged.